- [Interfacing with an AM/SSB transceiver]

-Direct keying of a CW transmitter is no problem with solid-state CW transmitters or tube transmitters with a solid-state keying relay.
-However, older tube transmitters may have significant negative or positive voltage at the key input connector.
+Note: direct keying of a CW transmitter is no problem with solid-state CW transmitters or tube transmitters with a solid-state keying relay.
+However, older tube transmitters may have significant negative or positive voltage at the key input connector (as much as several hundred volt!).
 This depends on whether grid (grid-block) keying, cathode keying, or anode keying is used.
 Key-down current draw may also be significant.
 This may exceed the voltage, current, and power limits of the Hellschreiber's character drum and slip contacts.
 Rudolf Hell and his co-workers (ref.
-3, 7) recommend such direct keying only for low power tube transmitters.
+3, ref.
+7) recommend such direct keying only for low power tube transmitters.

 (source: adapted from Fig. 13 in ref.
 3, Fig. 7 in ref.
 7)